-During each of the last four years, most of our revenues have been derived from one customer, Verizon Wireless.
-Revenues from Verizon Wireless, comprised 71% and 91% of our total revenues for the years ended December 31, 2017 and 2016, respectively.
-In 2017, we received approved supplier status from two additional Tier-1 telecommunications wireless carrier customers, one of which purchased significant orders towards the end of the year.
-Sales of our DC power systems to two Tier-1 wireless carrier customers represented 85% of our total revenues for 2017.
-We expect this trend to continue for the near future.
-An unfavorable change in our business relationship with our Tier-1 telecommunications wireless carrier customers, or delays in customer implementation and deployment of our products, could have a material adverse effect on results of operation and financial condition.
+During the past two years a significant portion of our sales is to Tier-1 telecommunications providers located in the U.S. During each of the last two years, revenues derived from Verizon Wireless, comprised 10% and 71% of our total revenues for the years ended December 31, 2018 and 2017, respectively.
+In 2017, we received approved supplier status from AT&T which comprised 53% and 15% of our total revenues for the years ended December 31, 2018 and 2017, respectively.
+In 2018, sales to T-Mobile accounted for 22% of our net sales.
+We have made significant investments in both our domestic and international markets in order to diversify our sales mix and will continue to work towards achieving a more diversified customer base.
+However, in the short term any unfavorable change in our business relationship with our Tier-1 telecommunications wireless carrier customers, or delays in customer implementation and deployment of our products, could have a material adverse effect on results of operation and financial condition.

-To date, we have derived substantially all our revenues from sales of our DC base power systems to two customers within the telecommunications market.
+We derive substantially all our revenues from sales of our DC base power systems to three customers within the telecommunications market.
 Our efforts to expand our product portfolio or markets within which we operate may not succeed and may reduce our revenue growth rate.

-To date, we have derived substantially all our revenues from sales of our DC base power systems to two customers within the telecommunications market.
+We derive substantially all our revenues from sales of our DC base power systems to three customers within the telecommunications market, AT&T, Verizon Wireless and T-Mobile.
 Any factor adversely affecting sales of these power systems to these two customers or to other customers within this market, including market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, could adversely affect our business and results of operations.
 Our plan to invest in the development of higher capacity DC hybrid solar systems to address data centers and other applications within the telecommunications market may not result in an anticipated growth in sales and may reduce our revenue growth rate.